Pupil Premium

 • To allocate funds following a needs analysis which will identify individual needs.

 We have identified how best to use this income to address inequalities, raise attainment and support these children.
+Our Pupil Premium Strategy Statement sets out intent and focus for the allocation of monies.

 • Targeted support, including the allocation of additional teaching assistant time providing opportunities for teachers to plan intervention tuition.